When Standard DPT Isn’t Enough

 - Reduces risk and delays in high-stakes remediation projects

-If your site has impenetrable zones, GeoTAP opens the path—literally—to cleaner outcomes and project success.
+If your site has impenetrable zones that need injection, GeoTAP opens the path—literally—to greater outcomes and project success.